Julien-Mialon/StormCrossLocalization/DOCUMENTATION.md

 - What if I want some strings to be different accross platforms ?
 > Very easy, just suffix the key of the string with \_WP, \_Android or \_iOS this will generate the item only for the selected platform with the key without the suffix.

-## Contributions

-- You want to add support for another platform ?
-- You found an issue ?
-- You have any idea to improve this project ?

-Do not hesitate to contribute to it, opening issue or creating pull requests are very welcome !